kkho/FetchAddOns/README.md

 public key used: https://pam-stilling-feed.nav.no/api/publicToken

-In case where the week number splits in mid year i.e 31st of December 2024 is in Tuesday and 1st of January 2025 is on Wednesday, we should handle the case where it will be week number 53 instead of 52.
+In case where the week number splits in mid year i.e 31st of December 2024 is in Tuesday and 1st of January 2025 is on Wednesday, we should handle the case where it will be week number 1 in 2025 instead of week number 1 in 2024.

 - Implemented in Kotlin using OkHttp for Http requests and Gson for JSON parsing.
 - Fetches data from the NAV job feed API.